desko27/react-call/README.md

 Error | Solution
 --- | ---
 No \<Root> found! | You forgot to place the Root, check [Place the Root](#2--place-the-root) section.
 If it's already in place but not present by the time you call(), you may want to place it higher in your React tree.
+If you're getting this error on the server see [SSR section](#does-the-setup-work-with-ssr).
 Multiple instances of \<Root> found! | You placed more than one Root, check [Place the Root](#2--place-the-root) section as there is a warning about this.

+# SSR

+The react-call setup supports [Server Side Rendering](https://nextjs.org/docs/pages/building-your-application/rendering/server-side-rendering), so there's nothing wrong with it on the server.

+However, bear in mind that the call() method is designed as a client-only feature.
+As long as you don't run the call() method on the server you'll be fine.

+> [!CAUTION]
+> If call() is run on the server, a "No \<Root> found!" error will be thrown.